Henry Ford Assembly Line: How Processes Increased Productivity

 What was the purpose of the assembly line?

-Henry Ford further separated the Model T’s assembly line into eighty-four different steps as an example while training each employee to do a single step/task in the production line.
+Henry Ford further separated the Model T’s assembly line into eighty-four different steps, as an example, while training each employee to do a single step/task in the production line.

 Efficiency and Automation

 During this process, Henry Ford hired an expert on time and motion study named Frederick Taylor to improve efficiency.
-He publishes a book The Principles of Scientific Management and in time developed Taylorism theory.
+He published a book, “The Principles of Scientific Management, and, over time, developed the Taylorism theory.

-Ford along with his right-hand man Charlie Sorensen production chief developed many new manufacturing methods, conveyor belts and assembly lines.
+Ford, along with his right-hand man, Charlie Sorensen, production chief, developed many new manufacturing methods, conveyor belts and assembly lines.

 He created artificial machines to automatically reduce parts of the assembly line quicker than a human employee.
 Knowing some of the work required, Henry Ford’s Assembly Line was the most significant piece of the operation.